mosn/community/README.md

 This is the starting point for becoming a contributor - improving code and docs, giving talks, etc.

-This is the starting point for becoming a contributor - improving code and docs, giving talks, etc.

 - [Introduction](#introduction)
 - [MOSN authors](#mosn-authors)
 - [Resources](#resources)